JesusPantoja/RDpaper/README.md

 # RDpaper
-Archivos correspondientes a el paper "Reaction-diffusion model for the arrest of oscillations in the somitogenesis segmentation clock"
+Archivos correspondientes al paper "Reaction-diffusion model for the arrest of oscillations in the somitogenesis segmentation clock"